 Native to eastern North America, Echinacea purpurea is distributed from the states of Georgia to Louisiana and Oklahoma and northwards to Virginia, Ohio, Michigan, Illinois, Iowa and Missouri.
-Give an unusual spring gift to someone and adopt a seed of the Eastern purple coneflower or Ehinacea.
+Give an unusual birthday gift to someone and adopt a seed of the Eastern purple coneflower or Ehinacea.

 The generic name comes from the Greek word for hedgehog ‘echinos’ (inspired by the spiky projections in the centre of its flower head at the seed stage).
 The specific epithet ‘purpurea’ refers to the purple colour of the flowers.
 Echinacea purpurea inhabits rocky, open woodlands and prairies, but it is also found adjacent to rivers and streams.